 2. Be thoughtful and kind –

 The Beta Reader's role is to provide constructive criticism without being deliberately or carelessly hurtful.
-"Your plot is stupid," or "I thought your main character was an absolute idiot" can make the author feel hurt or defensive while not telling them, specifically, what you think needs to be changed.
+"Your plot is stupid," or "I thought your main character was an absolute idiot" will likely make the author feel hurt or defensive while not telling them, specifically, what you think needs to be changed.
 Focus on possible solutions, rather than the problem, such as: "Have you considered ..."
 "What if the main character ..." or "I like it when the hero ..."

 Be prepared to answer the author's questions clearly but constructively, even if your response is critical or negative.
 They're asking because they want and need to know.